-The purpose of this podcast is to review the epidemiology, etiology, clinical features, and management of delirium in the palliative care setting.
+The purpose of this podcast is to provide education to clinicians on the frequency, clinical presentation, contributors, assessment, and management of delirium in the palliative care setting.